Artist Statement

 Metalagram Artwork Mind Matters

-Our creations begin as digital designs and are then brought to life by hand using both workmen’s and artisan’s tools.
-Influenced by the Detroit maker mentality and incorporating techniques from automotive, aviation, and woodworking fabrication, we fuse traditional craftsmanship with modern technology to create the “Metallaverse”—a trinity of interconnected works comprising Metalagram, Metalamirror, and Metalamix.
-Each portmanteau reflects a unique yet overlapping creative process that delivers our message.
+Our creations begin with conceptual design and are brought to life by hand using workmen’s and artisan’s tools.
+Influenced by the Detroit maker mentality we utilize techniques from automotive, aviation, and woodworking fabrication, fusing traditional craftsmanship with modern technology.
+The “Metallaverse”—a suite of original interconnected works - Metalagram, Metalamirror, and Metalamix are further inspired by Andy Warhol, whose artist process merged subject matter and message.

-In addition to our art, we founded the 501c3 charity “Conceptions Connect” to inspire others to achieve their highest potential.
-Through our collaborative projects we have witnessed firsthand the transformative power of involving and sharing with others—a synergy that empowers, enlightens, and energizes both creators and audiences alike.
+We founded the 501c3 nonprofit “Conceptions Connect” to continue creating collaborative art installations with schools, nonprofits and the community.
+Through these projects at multiple locations including at the Cranbrook Institute of Science Museum, we have witnessed firsthand the transformative power of collaboratively creating with others—a synergy that empowers, enlightens, and energizes both creators and viewers alike.